derDeno/HA-Win/README.md

 - Windows 10/11
 - .NET 8 runtime (SDK only required for building)

+## Installation
+- Download the zip and copy it to the programms directory and execute the `.exe`
+- If you want don't want to manually install the programm, download and execute the `.msix` file.
+This will automatically install it for you.

 ## Quick start
 1. Run HA Win and open settings from the tray icon.
 2. Configure your MQTT broker and save.